getethos/ethos-design-system/README.md

 1. To bump the package.json version, run `yarn version` in your branch, This will:

-- Prompt you for the new version number
+- Prompt you for the new version number (yarn version also creates a new git tag using this version number)
-- Update `package.json` with the version number
+- Updates `package.json` with the version number
 - Commit the change in a new commit
 - Get your PR approved in your branch and merge it to master

-2. To create and push a git tag:
+2. To push a git tag:

-- Switch to `master` branch and pull in your latest change
 - Run `git push origin v{new version number}` this will create the new tag with the version number in Github
 - Draft a new release in Github using the new tag